chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

    - **ServiceNow user**: a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
    - **ServiceNow password**: password of the ServiceNow user.

 6. Select the **Test Connectivity** button.
 The application checks that the values specified are correct and the connectivity between Chef Automate and the application establishes.

    A successful test displays the **service-now automate connectivity passed** message.
-If there is an error, a message is displayed that will help resolve any connectivity or credentials issues.
+Else, an error message displays detailing the connectivity or credentials issues and help you to resolve.

 7. Select **Submit**.
-The Automate instance detail is created.
+The ServiceNow app creates the Automate instance detail.

 ### Configuring Chef Automate from Chef Automate UI